-In such a situation, there is but a single bee that may remain across this period of time - the queen.
+In such a situation, there is but a single bee that may remain across this period – the queen.

 Providing the queen stays productive, lays eggs and continues to give off the appropriate pheromones, the colony will support her and respect her.
 She may indeed stick around for quite some time.